serkanbayraktaroglu/serkanbayraktaroglu.github.io/_pages/research.md

 More recently, my focus has shifted to the **circular economy** and the role of design in repair and upgrade.
 I am particularly interested in how DIY repair can strengthen the product-user relationship and brand identity, and how **circular business models** can integrate repair as a value co-creation method.
 My recent publication, *Redefining Repair as a Value Co-Creation Process for Circular Economy: Facilitated Do-It-Yourself Repair* (International Journal of Design, 2024), examines innovative repair strategies that align with circular economy principles.
 Additionally, my forthcoming book chapter, *New Product Development Strategies for Societal Welfare: Circular Economy Perspective*, delves into design strategies that enhance societal well-being through circular practices.

+**Ongoing Projects**
-- **Ongoing Project**: "Circular Design Awareness and Applications in the Furniture Industry" (2023 - Ongoing), Bilgi University (TR), Istanbul University (TR).
+- "Circular Design Awareness and Applications in the Furniture Industry" (2023 - Ongoing), funded by Bilgi University (TR).
 This project explores opportunities and challenges for circular economy transition in Türkiye's furniture industry.
+Initial findings were published as an article titled **"Circular Economy Awareness And Motivations in the Furniture Industry: İnegöl As A Microcosm Of Global South Dynamics"**

-My current research includes studying **design for repair** as a strategy for the circular economy, including DIY repair practices and speculative design for future repair scenarios in collaboration with a colleague from Lucerne University, Switzerland.
+- My current research includes studying **design for repair** as a strategy for the circular economy, including DIY repair practices and "speculative design" for future repair scenarios in collaboration with a colleague from Lucerne University, Switzerland.
+Our initial findings were presented in July 2024 at **By Design and By Disaster Conference** - Bolsano University, Italy.

 ### 2. (Eco)Social Innovation

 My work in design for social innovation focuses on leveraging design to address social challenges, particularly in rural contexts.
 In *Bridging Roles of Social Innovations in Rural Development: Craft Initiatives from Kutch, India* (Journal of Design for Resilience in Architecture and Planning, 2020), I explore how craft initiatives contribute to rural development and social resilience.
 This research builds on my Ph.D. thesis, *Investigating Design for Social Innovation Through Business Models in Rural India*, which proposed a model for fostering social innovation in developing countries.
 My article *Eco-social Innovation in the Context of Urban Sustainability* (in Turkish) is accepted for publication as a book chapter in 2024.

 - **Supervision Committee**: "Social Innovation Ecosystems in Sustainable Rural Development" (Ongoing Ph.D. project), Istanbul Technical University.
+- I am actively engaged in international research projects and collaborations that explore urban sustainability transitions and the role of design in fostering eco-social innovation. **ENCODUS: Excellence in Eco-Social Design for Urban Sustainability Transition** (2023, Above Threshold). **HORIZON-WIDERA Twinning Project**, I worked as the coordinator with partner universites; HSLU - Switzerland, Bauhaus University - Germany, and Free Unievrsity of Bozen - Italy.

 ### 3. Design Education